(Disclosure: Some of the links below may be affiliate links)

 A few months ago, I talked about Warren Buffet, an incredible investor.
 Today, I am going to talk about another great man of finance, John C. Bogle, also called Jack.
 John Bogle is especially famous for being the founder of Vanguard.
-Vanguard is probably one of the most famous mutual fund company.
+Vanguard is probably one of the best-known mutual fund companies.
 I have recently talked about several things that make Vanguard unique.
 It is a great company.
 Its greatness is mostly due to the way John Bogle founded Vanguard.

 Not only did he create the first index fund.
 But he also advocates for very cheap fees on mutual funds.
 He did a lot of good for investors like us!
 Without him, we would have to pay much more fees for our investment portfolio.
 He has a lot to teach us in terms of investing philosophy.

-In this post, I am going to talk about the history of John Bogle and of the Vanguard company.
+In this post, I am going to talk about the history of John Bogle and the Vanguard company.
 I am also going to talk about his investing philosophy and the man he is.
 He led an exciting life.

 John Bogle is born in 1929, on May 8th.
 He is born in Verona, in the state of New Jersey, in the United States.
 He is born during the first year of the Great Recession.
 John’s family was greatly affected by it.
 His parents lost their home and their entire inheritance.
 His parents split after his father started drinking.
 His mother raised him.

 John attended Manasquan High School with excellent grades.
 With his record, he then went on to Blair Academy with a good scholarship.
 It is a very prestigious academy.
 He finally graduated cum laude and was soon accepted at Princeton University.
 At the university, he studied investment and economics.
 He went on to earn an undergraduate degree from Princeton

 Mutual Fund Analysis

 During his university years, he spent a lot of time and effort in studying the mutual fund industry.
 He continued to study this subject for most of his life.